-- The CEC is unable to reach a decision on the proposed project because it contains primary research. - The CEC feels inadequately qualified to grant ethical approval at stage1. - External consultation is required before the project can be considered. - The scope of the proposed project is outside of the remit of the CEC.
+- The CEC is unable to reach a decision on the proposed project. - The CEC feels inadequately qualified to grant ethical approval. - External consultation is required before the project can be considered. - The scope of the proposed project is outside of the remit of the CEC.